The Spirit’s Ministry

 This is not water baptism, since the Holy Spirit is the one performing the action.
 Some have stated that this passage refers to an event that occurs after one becomes a Christian, and one must ask for it.
 But this passage says that “all” are baptized.
 The Greek word is PANTES which means “all, every, whole.”
 That is, no one is left out.
 The Holy Spirit enters the life of each Christian at the moment he/she believes.
 That was Jesus’ promise in John 7:38-39.
 That is also the apostle Paul’s teaching in Titus 3:5-7.
 Paul repeats this truth in Galatians when he says,

 Notice that every one who believes in Jesus is baptized into Jesus.
-1 Cor.
-12:13 says that every believer in Jesus Christ is baptized into one body, and Galatians 3:26-27 and 1 Cor.
-12:27 make it clear that that body is Christ’s body.
+1 Corinthians 12:13 says that every believer in Jesus Christ is baptized into one body, and Galatians 3:26-27 and 1 Corinthians 12:27 make it clear that that body is Christ’s body.

 His Ministry Is Needed